BC Transit: HandyDART

 HandyDART is an accessible transit service in British Columbia that uses vans or small buses to transport disabled or elderly passengers who cannot use the normal transit system.
 This service provides door-to-door service and is available in all of the province's larger centres, as well as in many smaller communities.
 There are 16 custom accessible transit systems.

 BC Bus North

 BC Transit operates a limited intercity service with a hub in Prince George, serving as a replacement to connections lost when Greyhound left western Canada.
-While it bears no BC Transit markings, it receives a large subsidy for operation and its scheduling, routing, and organization is guided by BC Transit.
+While it bears no BC Transit markings, it receives funding for operation and its scheduling, routing, and organization is guided by BC Transit.

 Health Connections

 BC Transit operates small interregional buses on infrequent schedules to primarily serve patients in rural areas needing access to urban centres, but makes the service available to all members of the public.
 The Health Connections network focuses on the Cariboo, Fraser Canyon, South Okanagan, Columbia and West Kootenays.
 These services, while scheduled, are not listed in standard riders guides as published by local agencies.